Sava River Bridge, Serbia

 Sava River Bridge or the Ada Bridge is a single pylon cable-stayed bridge under construction over the river Sava at island Ada Ciganlija in Belgrade, Serbia.

-The bridge is being constructed to reduce the traffic congestion occurring in Belgrade.
-It will become part of the inner city semi-ring road and be linked to the city highway.
+The bridge was constructed to reduce the traffic congestion occurring in Belgrade.
+It is part of the Inner City Semi Ring Road (ICSRR) and linked to the city highway.

-The project involves construction of the bridge, the southern approaches and the northern approaches.
-The bridge will be a single pylon asymmetrically built structure.
+The project involved construction of the bridge, the southern approaches and the northern approaches.
+The bridge is a single pylon asymmetrically built structure.

-The northern approach is being constructed under two lots.
-Lot one includes a 2km long, six-way dual carriageway from the intersection with Tosin Bunar Street to New Belgrade Railway Station.
-Lot two includes a 1km long, six-lane dual carriageway from New Belgrade Railway Station to the Juri Gagarin Interchange.
+The northern approach was constructed under two lots.
+Lot one included a 2km long, six-way dual carriageway from the intersection with Tosin Bunar Street to New Belgrade Railway Station.
+Lot two included a 1km long, six-lane dual carriageway from New Belgrade Railway Station to the Juri Gagarin Interchange.

-The southern approach will include Radnicka interchange, Hippodrome interchange, Pozeska Street, Pastroviceva Street and a connection between the Hippodrome and Radnicka Street Interchanges.
+The southern approach includes Radnicka interchange, Hippodrome interchange, Pozeska Street, Pastroviceva Street and a connection between the Hippodrome and Radnicka Street Interchanges.

 Bridge design features

 The bridge is single pylon cable-stayed, the largest of its kind in Europe.
-It will be 929m long and 45m wide with six traffic lanes, two pedestrian or cycling pathways and a single rail line.
-It will be supported by 80 stay cables fixed to the needle like pylon situated at a height of 200m.
+It is 929m long and 45m wide with six traffic lanes, two pedestrian or cycling pathways and a single rail line.
+It is supported by 80 stay cables fixed to the needle like pylon situated at a height of 200m.

 The bridge comprises seven spans.
 The main span is 376m long and is provided with two hydraulic lift-push equipments.
 It is counter balanced by a 200m long back span.